International Data Group: Editorial brands

-Awards, Recognitions & Notable Events
+Recognition and notable events

-In 2000, Salesforce was launched at IDG's DEMO Event the premier launch venue for new technologies from 1991-2015.

-In 2001, Fortune Magazine named IDG, Inc. to its list of "The 100 Best Companies to Work For," ranking the company at number 58.
+In 2000, Salesforce was launched at IDG's DEMO Event the premier launch venue for new technologies from 1991 to 2015..
+The same year, Fortune magazine named IDG, Inc. to its list of "The 100 Best Companies to Work For", ranking the company at number 58.

 IDG Books launched the popular reference book series For Dummies in 1991, which it owned for 10 years until selling to John Wiley & Sons, Inc. in 2001.

 The first ever iPhone was revealed by Steve Jobs at a MacWorld conference in 2007.